 Previously, he taught at McGill, Oxford, and Harvard Universities.
 His course on personality in Harvard’s Department of Psychology was immensely popular, and he was elected as a ‘Favourite Professor’ by the graduating classes of Harvard for three consecutive years.

 Dividing his time between Canada and the UK, Brian is also a Distinguished Research Professor Emeritus at Carleton University in Ottawa and he lectures world-wide on personality, motivation and well-being.
-For an 18 minute version of some of his ideas on personality and free traits see his TEDx Oxbridge talk called “Confessions of a Passionate Introvert.”
+For an introduction to some of his research on personality, check out his acclaimed TED Talk:

 Highly successful corporations and professionals understand the profound effect that personality has on performance, and they use this knowledge to their advantage.
 In his presentations – which are both deeply informative and outrageously funny – Dr. Little helps his audiences learn how to make effective use of these personality differences.
 “A cross between Robin Williams and Einstein” is how one client described him.

 Brian’s unique approach to the science of personality will appear in his book, Me, Myself and Us: The Science of Personality and the Art of Well-being which will be published on October 14, 2014 by PublicAffairs Books in the USA and HarperCollins in Canada and France.